 Showrooms that are open will also be following social distancing guidelines - look out for the findandfund social distancing stickers to remind people to stay at a safe 2m.
 You'll need to wear a mask indoors and some dealerships may be operating an appointment only service.
 As always, check the Government guidelines before visiting.

 At the moment, it is much better to err on the side of caution and choose trusted, experienced traders.

 Are car dealerships an essential service?

 Car dealerships are not listed as an essential service.
 An essential service is defined as an occupation that has been legislated by the Government to have special restrictions in place, meaning they can still be open during times of crisis.
 Broadly, this refers to public services, food outlets and medical industries.

-This means all car dealerships have temporarily closed their doors.
+This means car dealerships in areas of the UK that are in a full lockdown will be closed - but check the latest rules for your area if you're unsure.
 However, you can still search on findandfund and get in touch with the dealer by email or phone if you’re interested in a vehicle.
-With MotoNovo’s extended finance proposal period, you could agree a deal now and collect the car when it’s safe.

 The key to buying a car during this outbreak is communication.
 Dealers still need to sell cars, and they’re never going to sell and deliver them in a way that compromises you or their employees’ safety.